RS181/Sistemas_Embutidos/README.md

 ### To install necessary python modules
-The other modules typacly come with python by default.
+The other modules typically come with python by default.

 ```bash
 pip install -r python-requirements.txt